bvbmedia/multishop/Documentation/Administrator/Index.rst

 - At the left panel press List
 - Click the page Webusers
 - Click the + icon to create a new Website Usergroup
-- In the “Group Title” field define: Customers
+- In the "Group Title" field define: Customers
 - Click the save with X icon to add the usergroup and go back to the previous screen.
 - Repeat the steps to create the usergroup Admin and Rootadmin.